-The University faculty member is a citizen, a member of a learned profession, and an officer of an educational institution.
+The University faculty member is a citizen and a member of a learned profession.
 His/her primary loyalty is to his/her institution, his/her profession, and his/her growth and development as a scholar, a person, and a teacher.